 Facial Plastics (ENT)

 During the third year of plastic surgery training, you will spend two consecutive months with the otolaryngology service, in particular, with facial plastic surgeons Drs.
 Humphrey and Kreit.
 During this time, residents gain significant exposure to all aspects of facial plastic surgery, with an emphasis on rhinoplasty and facelift, as well as facial trauma.

 You will spend two months on the burn surgery service during your PGY-2 and PGY-1 years.
 As a PGY-1, residents gain exposure to peri-operative and operative care of the burn patient, including assessment of acute burns, resuscitation of critical burns, wound care, and operative management of burn wounds.
 This experience continues at the PGY-2 level, as residents begin to take on more responsibility, with increasing call responsibilities and management of the burn team.

 In the PGY-2 year you get to spend one month with Dr. Jason Sokol.
 He is a KUMC ophthalmologist with fellowship training in oculofacial plastic surgery.
 During the rotation you are exposed to problems related to the eyelids, tear ducts, orbits, and cosmetic surgery of the eyelids and face.

 General Surgery (GS)

 You will spend time with our general surgery colleagues during the PGY-1 and PGY-2 years of your residency.
-In the PGY-1 year, residents spend a month each on the breast surgery service and transplant surgery service.
-In the PGY-2 year, residents spend a month each on the surgical oncology/colorectal, surgical ICU, pediatric surgery and vascular surgery services.
+In the PGY-1 year, residents spend a month each on the breast surgery, pediatric surgery and transplant surgery service.
+In the PGY-2 year, residents spend a month each on the surgical oncology/colorectal, surgical ICU, and vascular surgery services.
 Residents gain an appreciation for the operative and peri-operative management of common surgical problems and foster relationships with colleagues with whom we often work closely.